tno-terminology-design/tev2-specifications/docs/terms/relation.md

 termType: concept
 isa:
 glossaryTerm: Relation (between Concepts)
+glossaryText: "a (significant) connection or association between two or more [concepts](@)."
+glossaryNotes:
-glossaryText: "a (significant) connection or association between two or more [concepts](@).
-These connections define the way these [concepts](@) are interrelated, providing insights into how they interact and influence each other."
+- "These connections define the way these [concepts](@) are interrelated, providing insights into how they interact and influence each other."
 grouptags: [ "conceptual-modeling"  ]
 formPhrases: [ "relation{ss}" ]
 # Curation status